nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/babel.md

 When you’re developing a Node.js application in ES6, one of the ways to run and test it is using `@babel/register`.

-- In your Node.js run/debug configuration add `-r @babel/register` in the Node parameters field.
-Don’t forget to specify the path to the JavaScript file you’d like to run.
+- In your Node.js run/debug configuration add `-r @babel/register` to the `Node parameters` field.
+- The `Working directory` field MUST be set to the `src` directory.
+- The `JavaScript file` field must contain the JavaScript file you want to run. **If the file is not located in the `src` directory it must be prefixed with the directory/directories it is located in.**
 - Save configuration and hit run or debug.

 #### Using @babel/node